oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ![](images/200/Picture42c.png)

 **6.9** When the quote total is between $5000 and $10000 we still want the Sales Manager to approve the order.
-In order to implement this behavior, we only have to make a slight adjustment to the conditional branch to the Sales Manager.
+In order to implement this behavior, we only have to make a slight adjustment to the conditional branch to the Sales Manager's approval **Approve Order**.
 Click on the line between **Approval** and **Approve Order** then select the pencil icon so we can modify the condition.

 ![](images/200/Picture42d.png)